ayshanbagir/lambda-glue-s3-etl/README.md

 ### 2. Created AWS Lambda Function
-Set up a Lambda function `processCSVFile` triggered by S3 file uploads to the `incoming/` folder.
+Set up a Lambda function triggered by S3 file uploads to the `incoming/` folder.
 The function parses the uploaded CSV file.

 ### 3. Configured Permissions
 Attached the required IAM policies to allow the Lambda function to access S3 and write to CloudWatch Logs.